zehengl/smu-cse-1341-2013-spring/lab-1/README.md

 # lab-1

-Complie and run your first Java program.
+Compile and run your first Java program.

 ---